intuitem/ciso-assistant-community/README.md

 If you want to restart a fresh install, simply delete the db directory, where the database is stored.

-## Documentation

-Comprehensive documentation is coming soon.
-You can already have a look at our [data model](documentation/architecture/data-model.md).

 ## Setting up CISO Assistant for development